pontusnordqvist/PublicHolidayFinder/README.md

 # Welcome to the PublicHolidayFinder program!
 ## By Pontus Nordqvist
-This is for the IBM; Case Study - Data Engineering
 All tasks have been completed!
 I've made a notebook for all assignment steps, which can be found in the root directory.
 Additionally, if you prefer scripts, I've kept them as script in the